-. unless you have a card that lets you ignore these limits, such as an Ally or Cheat!, or unless a card says otherwise.
-If you are carrying two Headgear cards, for example, you can equip only one of them at a time.
+... unless you have a card that lets you ignore these limits, such as an Ally or Cheat!, or unless one of the cards says otherwise.
+If you are carrying two Headgear cards, for instance, you can equip only one of them at a time.